Discrete Inclusions of C*-algebras: Preliminaries

 Furthermore, if $\psi\in\cC(b\to a),$ $\Theta\in\Vec(\cC)(\bbV\to\bbW)$, and $\xi\in\bbV(a)$, we represent $\bbV(\psi):\bbV(a)\to\bbV(b)$ and $\theta_a(\xi)$ graphically as:

 Further details about the graphical calculus for $\Vec(\cC)$ in the Yoneda embedding can be found \cite[\S 2.5]{JP17} including the diagrammatic representation for the tensor product. \end{remark}

 \begin{defn} Let $\cT$ be a tensor category.
-An \textbf{algebra object} $(A,m,i)$ in $\cT$ consists of an object $A\in\cT$ equipped with a multiplication morphism $m:A\otimes A\to A$ and a unit morphism $i:1_\cT\to A$ satisfying the axioms of a unital associative algebra:

-with the obvious diagrammatic representations of $m$ and $i,$ and $1_\cT$ is systematically omitted. \end{defn} The algebra objects in $\Vec(\cC)$ precisely correspond to \emph{Lax tensor functors} $\cC^{\op}\to\Vec$ \cite[Proposition 1]{JP17}.
+An \textbf{algebra object} $(A,m,i)$ in $\cT$ consists of an object $A\in\cT$ equipped with a multiplication morphism $m:A\otimes A\to A$ and a unit morphism $i:1_\cT\to A$ satisfying the axioms of a unital associative algebra. \end{defn} Algebra objects in $\Vec(\cC)$ precisely correspond to \emph{Lax tensor functors} $\cC^{\op}\to\Vec$ \cite[Proposition 1]{JP17}.
 (For a lax tensor functor $F$, one only assumes its tensorator $F^2$ to consist of morphisms as opposed to isomorphisms.)
 Here, the multiplication map yields a tensorator and \emph{vice versa}.